Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 How to properly knead pizza dough by hand

-You can use the lower portion of your palms to get a good amount of force to push the dough together at first.
+You can use the lower portion of your palms to get enough force to push the dough together at first.

 This process will take longer if you do this by hand, but you will immediately feel the uneven lumps within your dough lump as you squash it out.